Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Compactness

 for all $f\in B_{\Banach}$.
-Therefore, the Arzel\`{a}-Ascoli theorem guarantees that $B_{\Banach}$ is relatively compact in $\Cont(\Domain,d_K)$ and thus in $\linfty(\Domain)$. \end{proof}
+Therefore, the Arzel\`{a}-Ascoli theorem guarantees that $B_{\Banach}$ is relatively compact in $\Cont(\Domain,d_K)$ and thus in $\Linfty(\Domain)$. \end{proof}

-The compactness of RKHSs plays a crucial role in estimating the error bounds and the convergent rates of the learning solutions in RKHSs.
-As shown in the book~\cite{SteinwartChristmann2008} and the papers~\cite{CuckerSmale2002,SmaleZhou2004}, the oracle inequality for machine learning is a key point in the estimation and the technical point of the proof of the oracle inequality is the use of the compactness of RKHSs.
-Proposition~\ref{p:RKBS-compact} guarantees the compactness of RKBSs; hence the oracle inequality for machine learning could be feasible in RKBSs.
-In our next task, we find a corresponding approximate error function of the learning solutions in RKBSs.
+The compactness of RKHSs plays a crucial role in estimating the error bounds and the convergence rates of the learning solutions in RKHSs.
+In Section~\ref{s:OracleInequality}, the fact that the bounded sets of RKBSs are equivalent to the relatively compact sets of $\Linfty(\Domain)$ will be used to prove the oracle inequality for the RKBSs as shown in book~\cite{SteinwartChristmann2008} and papers~\cite{CuckerSmale2002,SmaleZhou2004} for the RKHSs.